 If you do a good job on that, you can forget most other things.

-Mike’s passion for web development and programming goes as far back as his earliest childhood memories.
-He is an avid and passionate learner and one of our leading on-site SEO experts.
+Mike is one of our leading SEO experts.
 He’s responsible for increasing traffic and conversions on our clients’ websites and for guiding our Digital Strategists and Content Creators with meticulous keyword research and analysis.
-In his off-time, Mike sharpens his SEO knowledge and skills through training.
+Mike specializes in Link Building & Technical SEO.